-After loads of testing on walks and runs, our favorite dog harness is the BABYLTRL Oxford No Pull Large.
-We like this harness because of its dual large, easy to clip rings on both the front and back, making it effective at preventing pulling.
-We also like the large, easy to grab handle, and while we didn't need them, the locking buckles make it harder to escape if your dog knows how to pick locks.
+After loads of walks and runs, our favorite dog harness we tested is the BABYLTRL Oxford No Pull.
+We like this harness because of its dual large easy to clip rings on both the front and back, which make it very effective at preventing pulling.
+We also appreciate the large, easy to grab handle, and if your dog knows how to pick locks, the locking buckles on this model make it harder to escape.
 Head tester Rishi found it comfortable on long runs without chafing, and it's the most reflective of all tested.
 This harness is also one of the most affordable in our lineup.

-We have few complaints about this harness, but one of them is that it takes a bit of work to get the fit fine-tuned in the beginning.
-Adjusting the four separate straps so they fit just right is made a bit harder by the extra thick webbing that doesn't slide through buckles easily.
+We have few causes for complaint with this harness, but one of them is that it takes a bit of work to get the fit fine-tuned at first.
+The extra thick webbing doesn't slide through buckles easily, which makes it harder to adjust the four separate straps to the correct fit.
 The rest of the material also feels a bit thicker than it needs to be.
-This model is well suited to medium and large dogs, especially those that sometimes need to be grabbed or that like to pull when on a leash.
+This model is well suited to medium and large dogs, especially those that sometimes need to be grabbed or tend to pull when on a leash.
 It is also an excellent choice for those on a budget.

-For those on the tightest of budgets who simply want the most economical harness for their dog, we recommend the Copatchy No-Pull Adjustable harness.
-Its low price makes it hard to justify not giving it a try, and we also love how light and airy its mesh construction is, ensuring it doesn't make your dog too warm.
+For those on the tightest of budgets seeking the most economical harness for their dog, we recommend the Copatchy No-Pull Adjustable harness.
+Its low price makes it hard to justify not giving it a try, and we also love how light and airy its mesh construction is, ensuring your dog doesn't get too warm.
 The large handle is easy to quickly wrap a hand around, and with only two straps, this is one of the easiest to adjust and put on.

-The biggest downside is that it lacks a front clip-in point, so isn't "No Pull" like the name would suggest.
+The biggest downside is that it lacks a front clip-in point, so it isn't "No Pull" like the name suggests.
 If your dog is a real tugger, this design is not the ideal solution for you.
-It's also easier for this harness to fall off to the side of the dog since it doesn't have a sternum strap like many others.
-Due to the lack of No Pull functionality, we think this one likely works best for small to medium dogs, and ones that don't have a habit of yanking all walk long.
+Since it doesn't have a sternum strap like many other models, it's also easier for this harness to shift to the side of the dog.
+Due to the lack of No Pull functionality, we think this one likely works best for small to medium dogs and ones that don't have a habit of yanking all walk long.

-The Rabbitgoo No-Pull is our favorite choice for active dogs because it has plenty of useful features, while also providing a simple and comfortable fit for dogs while out on the trail, or for wearing all day long.
-This harness is nearly identical to the Eagloo No-Pull design, described below, except for the color we tested.
+The Rabbitgoo No-Pull is our favorite choice for active dogs because it has plenty of useful features while also providing a comfortable and simple fit for dogs while out on the trail.
+This harness is nearly identical to the Eagloo No-Pull design described below, except for the color we tested.
 Not only is it comfortable for long days, but it has both front and rear clip-in points, a handle to grab onto when needed, and a healthy amount of reflective material.

 Stable, comfortable, efficient, and affordable are how we would describe this harness, but we do wish that the handle was a bit bigger.
 It's hard to fit all our fingers through it, and if the dog pulls off to the side, it can twist uncomfortably and be challenging to hold.
 Like many similar models, this one takes a bit of fiddling to get the ideal fit adjustment the first time.
 While this option should work great for all medium and large dogs, we think it is suitable for athletically minded owners who like to go for runs instead of short walks.

-As old dogs begin to age, they still enjoy walks in the woods or on the trails, even if outings need to be a bit shorter and slower.
+Older dogs still enjoy walks in the woods or on the trails, even if outings need to be a bit shorter and slower.
 For taking your elderly friend hiking, it can be beneficial to have a dog harness with a big handle to give them an assist when they need it, whether that's jumping up on a log or down a steep section of trail.
-The Ruffwear Webmaster features a vertically oriented suitcase-style handle that allows you to help Fido out when he or she needs it and adds an extra strap under the belly to assist in the weight distribution when being helped.
+The Ruffwear Webmaster features a vertically oriented suitcase-style handle so you can help Fido out when he or she needs it, and Ruffwear also adds an extra strap under the belly to assist in the weight distribution when being helped.

-It's also a pricey option and doesn't have a front "no pull" leash attachment point, but most old dogs have given up trying to yank your arm off.
+This model is pricey and doesn't have a front "no pull" leash attachment point, but most older dogs have given up trying to yank your arm off.
 If you've got an aging friend who still likes to play with you outside, we highly recommend the Webmaster.

 The Expawlorer Big No Pull Harness has a few notable advantages that other models don't.
 It only has two straps, and they are some of the easiest to quickly adjust out of any that we've tested.
 That makes this a good model to conveniently swap out between different dogs, and also makes it easy to put on quickly and go.
 It also has a substantial plastic handle on the back that is easy to grab and hang onto if your dog needs to be kept in place.

-Unfortunately, despite the name, this harness isn't what we would consider a "no pull" design since it doesn't have a front clip-in point, only one on the rear that still allows the dog to pull to its heart's content.
-The simple design without a sternum strap means that it's easy for this harness to slide off to the side of the dog so that it may need constant adjustment.
+Unfortunately, despite the name, this harness isn't what we would consider a "no pull" design since it lacks a front clip-in point.
+There is only one on the back, which allows the dog to pull to its heart's content.
+It may need constant adjustment due to the overly simple design without a sternum strap means.
+This design makes it easy for this harness to slide off to the side of the dog.
 This is an affordable option for big dogs who don't pull too much, or for those who want simplicity and a handle.

 Ruffwear is a company that makes all sorts of outdoor equipment for adventurous dogs.
 The Front Range is a trendy choice among the outdoor recreation crowd, and there's a good chance you'll see it out on the trails in popular mountain towns.
-This model shows some of the best craftsmanship of any that we tested, is exceedingly lightweight, and pays attention to the little details like including a place to affix doggie ID tags, as well as the vertically oriented front clip-in point.
+This model is exceedingly lightweight, shows some of the best craftsmanship of any that we tested, and pays attention to the little details, including a place to affix doggie ID tags, as well as the vertically oriented front clip-in point.